eRaMvn/bbht/README.md

 # BBHT

 Bug Bounty Hunting Tools is a script to install the most popular tools used while looking for vulnerabilities for a bug bounty program.
+This is a forked from nahamsec repo and customized for my usage

 # Tools